langyo/0721/README.md

 > JWT secret key can be configured via the environment variable `JWT_SECRET`.
 >
 > You can configure it via the additional command line argument `-e JWT_SECRET=your_secret_key` for the `docker run` command.
+>
+> The default user is `admin` and the password is `admin` too.
+Modification of username and password is currently not supported.
+If operations are required, please create new users and delete old users.
+Subsequent versions will improve this capability.